viniciusbls9/hacker-rank/README.md

 ## :bulb: Repository Idea

 The idea of the repository is to solve [HackerRank](hackerrank.com/). platform logic and data structures problems.
-The problems are divider for difficulty levels, and each problem have a explication and examples of the input and output data.
+The problems are divider for difficulty levels, and each problem has a explanation and examples of the input and output data.

 ## :face_exhaling: Problems solved